dumbie/CtrlUI/Readme.md

 If you appreciate my project and want to support me you can make a donation through https://donation.arnoldvink.com

 ## Changelog
+v1.84.0.0 (13-January-2023)
+- FpsOverlayer: Added web browser overlay.
+* Miscellaneous application improvements and fixes.

 v1.80.0.0 (30-September-2022)
 - CtrlUI: Interface redesigned to overlay window.
 - CtrlUI: Added How Long To Beat gametime support.
 - DirectXInput: Added media duration and progress.
-* Miscellaneous application improvements and fixes.

 v1.65.0.0 (12-May-2022)
 - Added new screencapturer with HDR support.